 Brunch at Little Bao

-This has to be one of our city’s most loved brunches of all time.
-The food is divine and the setting is glamorous but also kid friendly.
+This has to be one of Hong Kong’s most loved brunches.
+The food is divine and the setting is glamorous – but also kid friendly.
 If you love a Japanese izakaya, this is the brunch for you.
 Book in for a seating 11am to 3pm and add free-flow if you’re up for a chilled afternoon.
 Start with the delectable sharing plates and save room for mains (teriyaki salmon, spicy beef, sashimi, miso black cod, roasted lobster and more).
 The deluxe dessert platter of fresh fruits and ice-cream is the perfect ending.

-If you’re after a beautiful weekend buffet brunch, look no further than The Grill at the Grand Hyatt which serves seafood on ice, char-grilled specialties, and signature homemade desserts.
+If you’re after a beautiful weekend buffet brunch in Hong Kong, but makes you feel like you’re on holiday, look no further than The Grill at the Grand Hyatt which serves seafood on ice, char-grilled specialties, and signature homemade desserts.
 Within a lush poolside garden, enjoy DJ entertainment for alfresco dining.
 Drinks packages available.

 Yum!
 That’s the best way to describe what’s on offer at the Green Waffle Diner.
 The unique variety of tea and coffee drinks will start your brunch off beautifully.
 Choose anything from a standard Americano coffee to a ginger caramel latte or an iced coffee green tea latte.
 There’s a long list of juices, smoothies and even chocolate milk for the kiddies.
 The food menu has a dizzying array of choices with everything from a full breaky (lumberjack’s breakfast) with eggs, sausage, bacon, smoked salmon, waffle, and homefries or salad/fruit to lighter fare like fruit or pandan pancakes.
 The waffle combo meals are another delicious option – choose from the classic, almond milk buckwheat, pandan or chocolate chip base with toppings like berry, mango, banana, caramel apple or pistachio.
 Or if you’ve had breakfast and are ready for more of a lunch menu, Green Waffle has you covered with pasta, sandwiches, risotto, salads and more.